50+ Tax Deductions (You’re Missing) as a Blogger and Content Creator: Tax Season Tips for Online Influencers

 Along with any travel associated with obtaining your continued education, such as blog conferences.

-Seminars and online courses (like How to Skyrocket Your Pinterest Growth) can also be written off if they’re used to enhance your skill for your blog business.
+Seminars and online courses (like The Blog Ranking Academy) can also be written off if they’re used to enhance your skill for your blog business.

 Subscriptions to online media related to your blog business also counts as deductions since you need them to stay up-to-date with the latest trends in the industry.